corda/corda/README.md

 ---------------------------------------

-As an alternative to both the Avian and OpenJDK class libaries, you can also build with the Android Class Library on some platforms (currently just Linux, but possibly others in the future).
+As an alternative to both the Avian and OpenJDK class libaries, you can also build with the Android class library on some platforms (currently Linux works and OS X mostly works).
 To build this way, do the following, starting from the Avian directory:

     $ cd ..
     $ mkdir android